 By supporting housing needs, Avenue 360 Health & Wellness ensures that patients are able to focus on completing their medical treatments.
-We offer housing-related case management which determines our patient’s need for specific levels of assistance and then helping patients to identify and obtain affordable housing.
+We offer housing assistance-related case management which determines our patient’s need for specific levels of assistance and then helping patients to identify and obtain affordable housing.

 This type of case management focuses on determining the need for specific levels of housing assistance and helping the household identify and obtain affordable housing.